 We have many opportunities in Pennsylvania, Maryland, Rhode Island, Virginia, South Carolina, North Carolina, Georgia, Mississippi, Alabama, Colorado, Washington, and Nevada.

 Credentia is seeking NAEs to administer the NNAAP® examination to eligible nurse aide candidates.
 The examination consists of a written examination and a skills demonstration examination.
 The NAE will proctor the written exam which is limited to a maximum of two hours.
 The skills demonstration exam is timed and consists of observing the nurse aide candidate demonstrate five randomly selected skills from a predetermined test pool of skills.
 You choose the locations and exams you are willing to administer based on your availability.
 The time commitment is flexible and varies per the number of candidates to be tested.
 We are looking for professional, energetic RNs who share in our vision of world-class nurse aide testing that advances the broader good of healthcare services ensuring safe and effective care in our communities.

 Job Requirements Education, training, experience:

 Registered nurses who meet the OBRA 1987-1989 standards of having at least one year of experience caring for the elderly or chronically ill of any age may apply to become a Credentia NAE.
-RN Nurse Aide Evaluators must have a current nursing license in good standing which has been active for a minimum of two years.
+RN Nurse Aide Evaluators must have a current nursing license in good standing which has been active for a minimum of one year.
 They must carry automobile liability insurance.
 Prior to administrating the NNAAP® Examination, the RN will be required to complete orientation which may include a workshop and candidate testing events working with an experienced Credentia NAE.
 The RN must successfully complete the orientation process to become an active NAE.